 Sample Type Frequency Purpose Blind Duplicate One duplicate sample, or One per 20 samples of the same matrix.
 To evaluate the precision of the field sampling and laboratory analyses.
-Equipment Blank One per type of sampling method used for each batch of sampling equipment.
+Equipment Blank One per day per matrix.
 Equipment blanks are collected in the field using analyte-free water supplied by the laboratory.
 To assess the cleanliness of the sampling equipment and the effectiveness of the decontamination process.
 Trip Blank One VOA (volatile organic analysis) trip blank per sample cooler that contains site samples to be analyzed for VOAs.
 To detect VOC cross-contamination during sample shipping and handling.
-No trip blanks are anticipated because VOCs are not part of the proposed analytical analysis.
 Method Blank One per 20 samples of same matrix To document contamination resulting from the analytical process.
 Matrix Spike One per 20 samples of same matrix It is used to measure the efficiency of all steps of the sampling and analytical methods in recovering the target analytes from the sample.
 It is a sample spiked with known quantities of analytes and subjected to the entire analytical procedure.
 Matrix Spike Duplicate One per 20 samples of same matrix.
 To reinforce the matrix spike information.
 It is a second aliquot of the same sample as the matrix spike.